 The number of combinations created is calculated as follows: [Number of variations of the 1st subtest]*[Number of subtests].

-The more subtests with variations you configure, the more randomly your traffic is allocated between the existing combinations.
+The more subtests with variations you configure, the more traffic you need to allocate the different combinations.

 In this case, the readiness of your campaign and data reliability takes more time to be reached than a classic A/B test.